Nolley, Hokies too much for S. Carolina Upstate in 80-57 win

 “Our defense is everything,” Nolley said.
 “Our defense helps us go down to the other end and have good offense.
 So, we just feed off our defense, and that’s what makes us run.
 That makes our team flow.”

-The Spartans, who missed all 15 of their 3-point attempts in the first 20 minutes, cut the lead to nine on two occasions in the second half — the final time coming on two free throws by Hammond with 11:18 remaining.
+The Spartans, who missed all 15 of their 3-point attempts in the first 20 minutes and 17 straight to start the game, cut the lead to nine on two occasions in the second half — the final time coming on two free throws by Hammond with 11:18 remaining.
 But the Hokies then went on a 10-0 run and ended any hopes of a comeback.

 USC Upstate made just 3-of-25 3-point attempts.